sam-astro/Astro8-Computer/docs/Architecture/Instruction Set.md

 #### Syntax

 ```
-LDIC 15
+LDIA 15  , Load 15 into A then swap it into C
+SWPC
-BNKC    , Sets the memory bank register to 0b1111
+BNKC     , Sets the memory bank register to C, which is 15
 ```

 <br>